kaciemayberry/cloudformation-helpers/README.md

 Warning: it is a PUT, so it will overwrite any items that already exist for the table's primary key.

+This will delete the items when the corresponding stack is deleted.

 #### Parameters

 ##### TableName